WillDenby/make-python-faster/src/leaving_interpretation/compiling_with_cython.md

 python setup.py build_ext --inplace
 ```

-This generates a shared object file (.so or .pyd, depending on the OS) that you can import in Python.
+This generates a shared object file (`.so` or `.pyd`, depending on the OS) that you can import in Python.

 ## Using Cython in Jupyter Notebooks

-For quick experiments, Cython can be used directly in Jupyter notebooks with the %load_ext Cython magic command.
+For quick experiments, Cython can be used directly in Jupyter notebooks with the `%load_ext Cython` magic command.
 Here’s how you can use it:

 ```python
 %load_ext Cython